Aditya-Kumar-Dwivedi/Lost-Pokemons/README.md

 To run the Lost Pokemons website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/lost-pokemons.git`
+1. Clone the repository: `git clone https://github.com/Aditya-Kumar-Dwivedi/lost-pokemons.git`
 2. Navigate to the project directory: `cd lost-pokemons`
-3. Open the `index.html` file in your preferred web browser.
+3. Open the `login.php` file in your preferred web browser.

 ## User and Admin Database